davidc6/events-management/README.md

 # What can be improved

 - Docker / docker composer
+  - Add a command / script to install node_modules locally when running `docker-compose up`
   - Create a workspace, so that one can log in into it and start / stop services independently rather than